MajortomVR/simple-timer-extension/README.md

 ![Extension Preview](preview.png)

 # Description:
-**Simple Timer** is a Gnome Shell Extension that adds a timer to your panel.
+**Simple Timer** is a GNOME Shell extension that adds a customizable countdown timer to your top panel.
-It sends a notification and plays a sound effect when the timer expires.
+When the timer ends, it notifies you with a visual alert and a customizable sound effect.

-Never again will you forget the oven!
+Perfect for reminders, productivity breaks, or - yes - not burning the pizza again.

 # Usage: